Juanmihd/IK-RobotArm/README.md

 # IK-RobotArm
 OpenGL robotic arm controlled with Inverse Kinematics using Dual-Quaternions.

-This project it's being done with https://github.com/Schmurst, and with https://github.com/sokol_murturi112 as our second assignment for the MATHEMATICS AND GRAPHICS module of the MSc in Computer Games & Entertainment at Goldsmiths, University of London.
+This project it's done with https://github.com/Schmurst, and with https://github.com/sokol_murturi112 as our second assignment for the MATHEMATICS AND GRAPHICS module of the MSc in Computer Games & Entertainment at Goldsmiths, University of London.

-This project it's being developed for OCTET Framework, using C++ with OpenGL.
+This project it's developed for OCTET Framework, using C++ with OpenGL.
 This is an educational project, but it can be easily exported and used for other purposes.

 How to use this 'game':